-If you’ve been to a Renaissance festival or a Renaissance fair, you know that they’re all about the show.
-The settings are often realistic recreations of 16th century European — particularly English — villages.
+If you’ve been to a Renaissance festival or a Renaissance fair, you know they’re all about the show.
+The settings are often realistic recreations of 16th century European—particularly English—villages.
 Performers dressed in Renaissance costumes become colorful village characters, inviting you into scenes that often involve an appearance by Queen Elizabeth, who presides over jousting matches or proffers knighthood on worthy villagers.

 These interactive, affordable events provide a lot of family entertainment value, and are worth working into your travel plans.
-While there can be adult content and attendees dressed in interesting costumes, many Renaissance fairs make a concerted effort to attract families with daytime, age-appropriate programs and activities.
-The following 10 long-standing Renaissance fairs are among the best for children.
+While there can be adult content and attendees dressed in “interesting” costumes, many Renaissance fairs make a concerted effort to attract families with daytime, age-appropriate programs and activities.
+The are the best Renaissance fairs for kids.

 The Original Renaissance Pleasure Faire - Irwindale, CA